A stroke happens when there is a loss of blood flow in a dog’s brain that leads to abnormal neurological symptoms, seizures, or coma.

 Much of the time, the underlying cause of a stroke in a dog is never determined.

 Treatment for dogs who have strokes focuses on restoring oxygen flow to the brain, reducing swelling, and treating possible underlying causes.

 Veterinarians may use several medications to reduce symptoms.
 Sedatives can help reduce disorientation, antiemitics may help with nausea, anti-inflammatories like corticosteroids can reduce swelling and inflammation, and anticonvulsants can control seizures.

-Veterinarians may prescribe some dietary restrictions.
-Usually dogs return to normal after a few weeks, and it is rare for seizures to recur unless there is an underlying condition that goes untreated.
+Vets may prescribe some dietary restrictions.
+Usually dogs return to normal after a few weeks, and it’s rare for seizures to recur unless there’s an underlying condition that goes untreated.

 Other drugs, surgery, or therapy may be used to treat underlying conditions that cause a stroke, as well.

 Has your dog ever recovered from a stroke?
 How did your vet treat your pet?
 Let us know in the comments below.